benmarch/angular-ui-tour/README.md

 ### uiTour

-uiTour is the container for the tour steps; all tour steps must be declared as decendents of uiTour.
+uiTour is the container for the tour steps; all tour steps must be declared as descendants of uiTour.
 The declaration can be as simple as adding ui-tour to an element, or can include one or more options (shown above).

 Examples: